 The Committee also offers post-worship refreshments at various times throughout the year, i.e. ice cream in the spring, lemonade and popsicles in the summer, apple cider in the fall, and hot chocolate in the winter.
 And the church fellowship table is always staffed with friendly volunteers and delicious goodies every Sunday morning from 9:20 to 10:50 am.

 There are also opportunities for people to connect in small and large group settings:

-Book Club: Meets on the last Wednesday of every month from 1-2:30 pm in The Bride’s Room.
-The group reads and discuss a variety of through-provoking and heart-felt books by best-selling authors like John Grisham, JoJo Moyes, Mitch Albom, and Marie Benedict.
+Book Clubs: Our Afternoon Book Club meets on the last Wednesday of every month from 1-2:30 pm and the Evening Book Club gathers on the third Wednesday of every month from 6:30-8 pm in The Bride’s Room.
+Both groups read and discuss a variety of through-provoking, heart-felt and faith-themed books by best-selling authors like John Grisham, JoJo Moyes, Mitch Albom, John Boyne, Condoleeza Rice, Emily Griffin, and Marie Benedict.

 Dinner for Eight: A mix of members divvy up into small groups and have dinner every few months at some of the delicious restaurants in Gwinnett County (Duluth, Johns Creek and Suwanee).
 It’s a great time for breaking bread, conversation and getting to know others.

 Special Community Events: Every so often, we hold symposiums in our Sanctuary or Fellowship Hall that address issues that affect the community.
 In previous years, we’ve co-hosted a series of seminars with Gwinnett Medical Center entitled: The Ethics of Health Care; and workshops on Care Giving for People With Alzheimer’s.